osome-iu/hoaxy-backend/README.md

     cd hoaxy-backend
     ```

-4. If you are _not_ going to use Mashape, you will need to edit the file `hoaxy/backend/api.py` to remove the `authenticate_mashape` decorator from the flask routes.
+4. If you are _not_ going to use Rapid API, you will need to edit the file `hoaxy/backend/api.py` to remove the `authenticate_rapidapi` decorator from the flask routes.

 5. Install the package: